antarctica/lantern/docs/supplemental/proto-cli-reference.md

 # single record commands
-clone-record         Clone record from cache into import directory successor-record     Indicate a new record is the successor to another issues-record        Set GitLab issues for a record admin-record         View administrative metadata for a record restrict-record      Set access permissions for a record
+clone-record         Clone record from cache into import directory supersede-record     Indicate a new record is the successor to another issues-record        Set GitLab issues for a record admin-record         View administrative metadata for a record restrict-record      Set access permissions for a record